OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 +-----------------------+--------------------------------------------------------+--------------------+

-.. note:: You can use the template attribute NIC_DEFAULT/MODEL for set a default nic model into your deployed machines, take into account that NIC/MODEL have preference and priority, if you don't explicitly set any of these values vCenter driver will grab the model from vCenter driver defaults file (managed nics) or will be delegated by vCenter itself (unmanaged nics).
+.. note:: You can use the template attribute NIC_DEFAULT/MODEL to set a default nic model into your deployed machines.
+Note that NIC/MODEL have preference and priority.
+If you don't explicitly set any of these values vCenter driver will: for OpenNebula managed NICs (managed NICs) get the model from vCenter driver defaults file (/etc/one/vcenter_driver.default), and for vCenter managed NICs (unmanaged NICs) delegate the decision to vCenter (ie. will use the vCenter VM Template definition of the NIC).

 Default attributes for VM GRAPHICS: